brady-welsh/2019_CampyPerio_Hons/README.md

   * Host metadata obtained from the Australian Center of Ancient DNA (if any)

 ## Acknowlegements
-Dr. Laura Weyrich and Dr. Raphael Eisenhofer
+Supervisors: Dr. Laura Weyrich and Dr. Raphael Eisenhofer

 Australian Center of Ancient DNA (ACAD)